 It can be incredibly helpful to think back to the beginning.
 Why are you with the person in the first place?
 What drew you to them?
-Remember all the good times that you have had and use those as motivation to continue improving your relationship.
-When going through a difficult time, it's easy to think that the whole relationship is bad when, in fact that isn't true.
+Remember all the good times you have had and use those as motivation to continue improving your relationship.
+When going through a difficult time, it's easy to think that the whole relationship is bad when that isn't true.

 What to look for in a therapist

 If you and your partner have decided to move forward with counseling, there are a few things that you should keep in mind.
-It is crucial that both you and your partner are comfortable with the therapist that you work with.
+Both you and your partner must be comfortable with the therapist that you work with.
 If not, it's going to throw a wrench in the counseling process.

 You both need to feel that you are being heard and supported in therapy.
-If the therapist seems to be taking one side over another, you aren't going to be able to make the progress that you're looking for.
+If the therapist seems to be taking one side over another, you will not make the progress you're looking for.

-You also want to choose a therapist that is easy for both of you to get to if you are working with a local therapist.
-You could be going to appointments once a week or more, so you want it to be convenient.
+You also want to choose a therapist that is easy for both of you to get to if you are working with.
+You could be going to appointments once a week or more, so you want it convenient.
 That's one reason why online therapy can be a good option.
-It's also helpful for couples that have children, so they don't have to find a babysitter to go to therapy.
+It's also helpful for couples with children, so they don't have to find a babysitter to go to therapy.

 You also want to look for a therapist that specializes in working with relationships.
 Many therapists are licensed to provide therapy and can work with couples, but they may also work with many other people with different mental health conditions or stresses in their lives.
 When you work with a therapist that focuses on relationships, you are getting someone that will know the best strategies to help you improve your relationship with your partner.